mindsdb/mindsdb/docs/mindsdb-docs/docs/sql/api/drop.md

 # DROP statement

-!!! info "Work in progress"
-    Note this feature is in beta version.
-If you have additional questions or issues [reach out to us on Slack](https://join.slack.com/t/mindsdbcommunity/shared_invite/zt-o8mrmx3l-5ai~5H66s6wlxFfBMVI6wQ).

-The `DROP` statement is used to delete an existing model table.
+The `DROP` statement is used to delete an existing table.

-## DROP TABLE statement
+## DROP PREDICTOR statement

 The `DROP PREDICTOR` statement is used to delete the model table: